 Resettlement Planning Committee for Industrial Area (RAP 1) inaugurated

-Buliisa - Total E&P Uganda and Tullow Uganda on behalf of the Government of Uganda have successfully facilitated the elections of 37 members of the Resettlement Planning Committee (RPC) among the Project Affected Persons (PAPs).
-The roles of the committee will among others include; representing the interests of the PAPs and obtaining their input on the project as well as providing regular feedback to the PAPs on the progress of the first Resettlement Action Plan (RAP1) for the TILENGA project.
+Buliisa - Total E&P Uganda and Tullow Uganda on behalf of the government of Uganda have successfully facilitated the elections of 37 members of the Resettlement Planning Committee (RPC) among project-affected persons (PAPs).
+The roles of the committee will among others include: representing the interests of the PAPs and obtaining their input on the project as well as providing regular feedback to the PAPs on the progress of the first Resettlement Action Plan (RAP1) for the TILENGA project.
 The RAP1 RPC will also assist in the mediation and reconciliation of grievances that cannot be resolved at the second level of the grievance mechanism and assist in the legal due diligence of the land register.

-The RAP1 RPC is composed of five (5) fixed representatives from the Government of Uganda, the local leadership of Kasenyi village and Ngwedo sub-county, and the project developer, as well as five (5) co-opted representatives from the local leadership of neighboring villages and twenty-seven (27) representatives elected by the Project Affected Persons (PAPs) including:
+The RAP1 RPC is composed of five (5) fixed representatives from the government of Uganda, the local leadership of Kasenyi village and Ngwedo sub-county, and the project developer, as well as five (5) co-opted representatives from the local leadership of neighbouring villages and twenty-seven (27) representatives elected by project-affected persons (PAPs) including:

 - nine (9) PAPs from Kasenyi village,

 - two (2) PAPs from the youth cluster,